Lindaaa8/Lindaaa8.github.io/content/_index.md

           location: Toronto
           date_start: '2020-05-01'
           date_end: '2021-04-30'
+          description: |5-
+              Responsibilities include:

-          description: Built the thermal temperature detection system with mask recognition features using JavaScript and Vue.js
+              * Built the thermal temperature detection system with mask recognition features using JavaScript and Vue.js
+              * Reporting and diagraming the usage data
+              * Authentication & authorization
+              * Emailing and alerting system for escalation
+              * Designed and developed tracking features with Esri map
     design:
       columns: '2'
   - block: accomplishments